 Declare Your Major

 Have you decided on a major yet?
-Feel free to stop by your counselor's office and work on putting together a plan for declaring a major as soon as possible.
+Feel free to stop by your adviser or coach's office and work on putting together a plan for declaring a major as soon as possible.
 Remember, your major is not forever!
 It is merely a means to an end - a degree.
 Choosing a major is an important decision, but it is not something to agonize over.
-When you apply for a job ten years from now, your future employer will want to know what you accomplished for your previous employer, no what your major was.
+When you apply for a job ten years from now, your future employer will want to know what you accomplished for your previous employer, not what your major was.
 Keep this in mind if you don't have the necessary pre-requisites for the exact major you had originally planned for, make another decision, and don't look back.
 Declare it, and move on.

 Use the information provided on these pages to assist you in making your MAJOR decision.